Liqwid-Labs/agora/agora/Agora/Effect/README.md

 The most important piece of the validator has still not been
 discussed: the validator logic.
 As explained above, validators ensure transactions are built correctly and behave as desired.

-An ill-formed effect could represent a vulnerability to the entire protocol.
+Normal onchain scripts target to be less strict in order to be useful in various cases.
+That is not the case for effects.
+Effects need to be specific to correctly filter out all ill-formed transactions.
+Being less strict could easily impose vulnerability to entire system.

 Whilst the logic of most validators will be specific to those validators, there are some general points which should be considered